Eddie Murray (American football): Early life

 Murray grew up in Victoria, British Columbia, and attended Spectrum Community School, where he practiced soccer, track, cricket and rugby, although it didn't have an American football team.

 After graduation, he spent a year working with a fork lift in a lumber yard.
 He played junior football for the Saanich Hornets of the Lower Island Junior Varsity League.
 He was discovered by Tulane University at a camp run by Canadian football coach Cal Murphy.

 College career

 Murray accepted a football scholarship to attend Tulane University.
-As a sophomore, he was named the starter at placekicker, making 12-of-22 field goals (54.5%), 11-of-13 extra points (84.6%).
+Murray was named the starter at placekicker in his freshman year making 12-of-22 field goals (54.5%), 11-of-13 extra points (84.6%).
 As a junior, he posted 12-of-18 field goals (68.8%) and 21-of-21 extra points (100%).

 As a senior, he tallied 11-of-16 field goals (68.75%) and 35-for-35 extra points (100%).
 He finished his college career as the school's record holder in field goals (45), points by a kicker (219), highest field goal percentage (.616) and extra points (84).

 In 1987, he was inducted into the Tulane University Athletics Hall of Fame.
 In 2006, he was inducted into the Greater New Orleans Sports Hall of Fame.
 In 2010, he was inducted into the Michigan Sports Hall of Fame.